joshkel/lua-presentation/notes.md

 But...

 No *normal* human starts counting at 1.
+And off-by-one errors are a common source of problems.

 Depending on who you ask, it's partially a historical accident that we programmers find it so natural.
 BCPL chose 0-based, not because it made for more efficient run-time calculations of pointers and offsets, but to shave a bit of time off of compile cycles.
 This was important, not just because efficiency was important in general, but because high-priority jobs could bump lower-priority jobs, and since IBM was so generous to MIT with computing hardware, if the president of IBM needed to calculate yacht race handicaps, that was an important job.